-The topic of anxiety, and the advice Sam gives in her article, are timely.
+The topic of anxiety, and the advice Doreen gives in her article, are timely.
 The Lord does not call us merely to release our anxiety to Him, but to willingly cast it upon Him—all of it.
 God wants us to trust Him in both the big things and the little things.
 I hope this article will encourage you to do so.

 2020 was a year that anyone might label as out of control.
 These ensuing years haven’t shown much improvement.
 We like to have things under control.
 Our problems begin when we both desire and expect circumstances to be under our control.

 When we try to clutch the reins of this out-of-control ride we call life, we will get thrown from our mount and it will hurt.